 “The department continues to strive for excellence and professionalism and this would not be possible without the hard working men and women of the Grand Haven Department of Public Safety.”

 Lieutenant Ryan Enlow and Lieutenant Nichole Hudson command the Operations Division.
 The Operations Division is comprised of the Patrol unit and Code Enforcement unit.

 The Grand Haven Department of Public Safety provides police services 24 hours a day, seven days a week.
 The agency responds to approximately 10,000 calls for service each year and participates in numerous special events providing traffic safety and crowd control/security.
 In addition to responding to police calls, officers are cross-trained as firefighters.
 As a result, they also respond to medicals and fires, which account for approximately 1,300 additional calls each year.

-Grand Haven Public Safety has a staff of 49 employees, including 35 sworn officers whose mission is to protect the community and provide a myriad of other police services.
-The City of Grand Haven enjoys a low crime rate as a result of the department’s strong emphasis on crime deterrence through highly visible patrols including foot patrol and bicycle patrol as well as the routine motorized mobile patrol.
+The City of Grand Haven enjoys a low crime rate as a result of the department’s strong emphasis on crime deterrence through highly visible patrols including foot patrol and beach patrol as well as the routine bike patrol.
 An emphasis is also placed on education pertaining to crime prevention, traffic safety, drug and alcohol abuse, and child safety programs at all school levels and in presentations to business and civic organizations.